 Item Contents (1) Current Username1, 2 Enter the current user account name.
 Initial setting: admin (2) Current Password1, 2 Enter the current user account password.
 Initial setting: guest (3) New Username1 Enter the new user account name.
 (4) New Password1 Enter the new user account password.
-(5) Password Confirmation1 Enter the new user account password once again.
-(6) SAVE button Click to save the settings and changes.
+(5) Password Enter the new user account password once again.
+Confirmation1 (6) SAVE button Click to save the settings and changes.
 (See p.
 14.)

-\1 For more information on the characters or number of characters that can be set, please refer to "USABLE CHARACTERS" on p.
-57.
+^{1} For more information on the characters or number of characters that can be set, please refer to "USABLE CHARACTERS" on p.
+60.

-\ This item causes the original setting values to be maintained without changing when the settings file is uploaded.
+^{2} This item's original setting value is retained when the setting file is uploaded.